Gk1mtd/metronome-frontend/README.md

 ## Project Idea for Ironhack Module 3

 # MetronoMe
 An application for musicians.
-More than a metronom though:
-* Set BPM for each song in a song list
+Artists are able to create setlists with BPM next to the song.
+BPM is editable.

 ## Backlog
 * Fullscreen visualization of beat